-Groupon is an e-commerce site that connects buyers and sellers on a worldwide basis.
-The site was launched November 2008 and opened its first market for Groupon in Chicago which is the HQ.
+www.groupon.com is an e-commerce site that connects buyers and sellers on a worldwide basis. www.groupon.com was launched in November 2008 and opened its first market for Groupon in Chicago which is the HQ.
 After Chicago, a couple of other marketplaces were established in Boston, New York City and Toronto.

 By the end of 2010, Groupon was available in over 250 cities in North America, Asia, Europe, and South America.
 And it offers travel, goods, activities and services to over 35 million registered users in more than 28 countries.